 - relief - your desired outcome

 - the application fee.
-Visit our Forms & Fees page to find out how much your application will cost
+See Forms & Fees to find out how much your application will cost.

 Providing sufficient evidence with your application is very important.
 You can include drawings, photographs, plans or expert reports.